 Has the National Council Session ever met in Washington, DC?

 Yes, three times: 1915 (the first session), 1923, and 1975.
+(And 2026!!)

-When is the next convention?
+When is the Next Convention?

 Make New Friends, But Keep the Old….

-Salt Lake City will be my second Girl Scout convention.
-It will be hard to top my first, Houston in 2011.
-I knew I would see my high school troop-mate Elizabeth Brooke-Willbanks in Houston, as she worked for the Girl Scout Council of Central and Western Massachusetts.
 But what we didn’t expect was to run into our Cadette and Senior leaders, who just happened in be in Houston for a different event.
 I hadn’t seen any of them in at least 20 years, but it felt more like 20 minutes.
-What a wonderful surprise that was.
+What a wonderful surprise that was!!

 1. Wish I could see you in Salt Lake City but alas, it’s not in my plans.
 Have a great time!
 I know some people going from MA – I may have them track you down.
 Love your blog!